 - Brush the glaze over the top of the warm buns.

 - Leave for 5 minutes and then turn the buns out to a wire rack.

 - Either leave as is or make the icing.

 Make the Icing

-- Sift the icing sugar into a bowl, mix in the water until a thick but drizzly consistency
+- Sift the icing sugar into a bowl, mix in the water until it's thick but drips off the spoon easily.

 - Using a fork or spoon, drizzle the icing over the buns.
 Leave to set for a few minutes before eating.